Radio-frequency identification: Tags

-The tag information is stored in a non-volatile memory.
+The tag information is stored in non-volatile memory.
 The RFID tags includes either fixed or programmable logic for processing the transmission and sensor data, respectively.

 RFID tags can be either passive, active or battery-assisted passive.
 An active tag has an on-board battery and periodically transmits its ID signal.
 A battery-assisted passive tag has a small battery on board and is activated when in the presence of an RFID reader.
 A passive tag is cheaper and smaller because it has no battery; instead, the tag uses the radio energy transmitted by the reader.
 However, to operate a passive tag, it must be illuminated with a power level roughly a thousand times stronger than an active tag for signal transmission.

 Tags may either be read-only, having a factory-assigned serial number that is used as a key into a database, or may be read/write, where object-specific data can be written into the tag by the system user.
-Field programmable tags may be write-once, read-multiple; "blank" tags may be written with an electronic product code by the user.
+Field programmable tags may be write-once, read-multiple; blank tags may be written with an electronic product code by the user.

 The RFID tag receives the message and then responds with its identification and other information.
 This may be only a unique tag serial number, or may be product-related information such as a stock number, lot or batch number, production date, or other specific information.
 Since tags have individual serial numbers, the RFID system design can discriminate among several tags that might be within the range of the RFID reader and read them simultaneously.